beegagliardi.com

 No one owns the upstream system

 Product owns the product.
 Docs own the docs.
 Support owns the queue.
-Nobody owns the experience between them.
-That gap is where avoidable friction lives.
+Marketing owns the story.
+Community gets treated like a side room.
+Nobody owns the full customer path between them.

 Definition